 Since I haven’t received my Blackmagic Pocket Cinema Camera 4K (Amazon, B&H) yet at the time of this writing most of this guide is conjecture – the result of relying on information provided by BMD, educated guesses and my personal experience and analysis based on the work I’ve done with earlier cameras.
 It is only a starting point, from which you will hopefully continue to research and find what best suits your workflow.
+Update: I have received the BMPCC4K and have reviewed it.
 The information provided here might not be accurate or relevant.
 You are solely responsible for your decisions and actions.

 - If you’re looking for cine lenses or manual lenses, read this article.

 - If you’re looking for Super 16mm and C-mount lenses, read this article.

 A native lens is one specifically designed for the Micro Four Thirds (MFT) system, and which allow the following: